openedx/open-edx-proposals/oeps/best-practices/oep-0018-bp-python-dependencies.rst

 * When installing a package from PyPI, pip will not pull requirements from URLs for security reasons (the content of the URLs can change).
 It will only pull requirements from PyPI.
+* Dependency URLs are incompatible with automated updates.
+That is, running ``make upgrade`` will not update the version of a dependency specified in a URL, even if new, compatible versions are available.

 .. _relative local paths are expanded to absolute paths: https://github.com/jazzband/pip-tools/issues/204
 .. _edx-platform: https://github.com/openedx/edx-platform